Click here to visit our sponsor Absolute Authentic

 Kazuki Nakajima scored a fine sixth in Melbourne, benefiting from the disqualification of Rubens Barrichello, and seventh in Spain, having out-qualified his teammate.
 Despite a silly incident in Turkey, Kazuki went on to become the first Japanese driver to score a World Championship point in Monaco.

-Toyota provided a good engine, which only once let the team down, therefore it is a fact of life that the weak part of the package was the FW30.
+Over the course of the season, the FW30 was reliable, the drivers only failing to finish four times, however, it simply wasn't competitive.
+Toyota provided a good engine, which only once let the team down, therefore it was a fact of life that the weak part of the package was the FW30.

 Sadly, however, Williams problems weren't confined to the race track.
 Already clearly struggling, certainly compared to those teams backed by car manufacturers and billionaires, Williams took a major hit as a result of the global financial crisis, with sponsors Royal Bank of Scotland (RBS) and Baugur both particularly badly affected.
-Furthermore, ahead of the start of the 2009 season, the British team was to lose two other sponsors, Lenovo and Petrobras.
+Furthermore, ahead of the start of the 2009 season, the British team was to lose two further sponsors, Lenovo and Petrobras.

 When, in December 2008, Honda announced that it was withdrawing from F1, citing the global crisis, it was only natural that all eyes turned to Williams, the last of the true independents.
-While the good people at Grove continued to insist that all was well, the rest of us keep our fingers crossed, for if Honda couldn't take the pain how could an independent?
+While the good people at Grove continued to insist that all was well, the rest of us kept our fingers crossed, for if Honda couldn't take the pain how could an independent?

 In 2009, money issues aside, Williams appeared to work hard to maintain its newfound reputation as the grumpy old man of the pitlane, objecting to all manner of issues be they technical or sporting.
 Ironically, however, the Grove outfit was one of just three teams to suss that double diffusers were within the legality the regulations if the not the spirit and therefore started the season with a slight advantage - though the single diffuser Red Bull was quicker from the outset.